ckolluru/endothelial-cell-seg/README.md

 git clone git@github.com:ckolluru/endothelial-cell-seg.git
 ```

-You will see a folder named endothelial-cell-seg in your (`/home/caseID/`) folder.
+You will see a folder named endothelial-cell-seg-master in your (`/home/caseID/`) folder.

 ## Folder organization